helgefmi/c2048/README.md

 c2048 is a [2048](http://saming.fr/p/2048/) game engine with AI, made in C.

 c2048 uses bitmaps extensively, and should have a very fast board implementation.
-The AI algorithm is a simple depth-first search using `score + number_or_free_cells` as a heuristic.
+The AI is a simple depth-first search using `score + number_or_free_cells` as a heuristic.

+If you want to change the parameters for the search algorithm, change `AI_DEPTH` and `AI_NUM_TRIES` in `ai.h`.

 Shell arguments:
 ----------------